Obverse

 Historical background

-ARMAND JEAN DU PLESSIS, CARDINAL DUKE OF RICHELIEU
+CARDINAL ARMAND JEAN DU PLESSIS, DUKE OF RICHELIEU

 (09/09/1585-14/12/1642)

-Armand Jean du Plessis was born in Paris September 9, 1585 a Provost Marshal of the Poitevin nobility and the daughter of a citizen and lawyer.
-When his brother Alphonse decided to become a monk, he wanted to replace the bishopric of Luzon and had to undertake theological studies.
-He was ordained a bishop in 1607, when he was only twenty-two years, and then he was appointed chaplain to the queen mother, Marie de Medici, and Secretary of State in 1616.
-Near Concini, he fell into disgrace during the latter's assassination.
-He was rehabilitated in 1622 and he became the chief minister of Louis XIII in 1624.
-Upon his return to power, Richelieu never stopped fighting Protestants.
-He organized including the siege of La Rochelle, which benefited from the help of the Duke of Buckingham, the city surrendered October 28, 1628.
-He also fought the armies of Rohan in the Cevennes and Languedoc.
-He suppressed a revolt iron hand of "barefoot" Normandy (Rouen punishment) and made dismantle feudal strongholds to avoid rebellion.
-As Superintendent of navigation and trade, he developed trade with French Guiana, Martinique, Reunion, Madagascar and Canada.
-Richelieu died in Paris December 14, 1642.
+Armand Jean du Plessis was born in Paris on September 9, 1585 to a grand provost of the Poitevin nobility and the daughter of a bourgeois and lawyer..
+When his brother Alphonse decided to become a monk, he wanted to replace him at the bishopric of Luçon and had to undertake theological studies..
+He was ordained bishop in 1607, when he was only twenty-two, then he was appointed chaplain to the queen mother, Marie de Medici, and secretary of state in 1616..
+Close to Concini, he fell into disgrace during the latter's assassination.
+He was rehabilitated in 1622 and he became the principal minister of Louis XIII in 1624.
+Upon his return to power, Richelieu never ceased to fight the Protestants.
+In particular, he organized the siege of La Rochelle, which benefited from the help of the Duke of Buckingham; the city surrendered on October 28, 1628.
+He also fought the armies of Rohan in the Cévennes and Languedoc.
+He repressed with an iron fist the revolt of the "barefoot" of Normandy (punishment of Rouen) and had the feudal strongholds dismantled in order to avoid any revolt..
+As superintendent of navigation and commerce, he developed trade with Guyana, Martinique, Réunion, Madagascar and Canada..
+Richelieu died in Paris on December 14, 1642..